-1. Further embed EDI into our policies, processes and communications
+Further embed EDI into our policies, processes and communications.

-We will be reviewing all of our policies, processes and communications at SHS to ensure they reflect our EDI values and are in line with current best practice.
-EDI training will be further developed and best practice and guidance shared with all staff.
+This involves regularly reviewing all of our policies, processes and communications at School-Home Support to ensure they reflect our EDI values and are in line with current best practice.

-2. Strengthen the diversity of our Board of Trustees
+Strengthen the diversity of our Board of Trustees.

-We will be actively monitoring board diversity with a specific intent to ensure we attract and recruit more applicants from a wider range of backgrounds.
+We are actively monitoring board diversity with a specific intent to ensure we attract and recruit more applicants from a wider range of backgrounds.

-3. Recruit and retain a diversity of talent across all levels of the organisation
+Recruit and retain a diversity of talent across all levels of the organisation.

 We plan to review our recruitment and selection processes and career progression routes to allow us to increase representation at all levels of seniority.